radicalcollegestrategies/stemscholars/engineering/robocompetitions.md

 <p> If your team is willing to commit to FLL being their only extracurricular activity during August-November (and beyond, if you qualify for the next level), which means spending 10-15 hrs on it per week, then go for it!
 If you want enjoy robotics with lesser commitment, say about 5 hrs/week, then stick with Robofest, where you can decide how many challenges to participate in, depending on your interest level and other activities.</p>

 <h3>High School</h3>
 <p>The recommendation for high school is similar to middle school.
 All the FIRST competitions like FTC and FRC are intense and require a lot of time commitment.
 For example, during the build season for FRC, you may be working on your robot for about 15-20 hours a week during a 2-3 month period.
-Another issue is that there are very few FTC and FRC teams out there, so you may have to look for a team outside your school, sometimes even ~10 miles away! </p>
+Another issue is that there are very few FTC and FRC teams out there, so you may have to look for a team outside your school and your immediate community. </p>
 <p>If you are able to find a team, and are willing to commit to FTC or FRC being their only extracurricular activity during their season, then go for it!
 If you want enjoy robotics with lesser commitment, say about 10 hrs/week, then stick with Robofest, where you can decide how many challenges to participate in, depending on your interest level and other activities.</p>
 <br>
 </section50short>